 - Research the market.
 The real estate market changes seasonally, so it’s vital to stay up to date.
 You should check property inventory, including gated community sales versus multifamily sales, as frequently as possible.

 - Market your project.
 Your marketing strategy starts the moment you choose which project to pursue.
 Provide updates and tell your intentions to everyone you encounter both in person and online while developing your property.

 How to become a real estate developer with no money

 You don’t need to be wealthy to become a successful real estate developer.
 Real estate developers who invest their own money have a slight advantage when it comes to being approved for a higher loan, but there’s also plenty of risk that comes with that.

-As a real estate developer, you can both apply for commercial loans and work with reputable investors.
+As a real estate developer, you can both apply for commercial loans and work with groups of reputable investors, called real estate syndications.
 Having no money is okay, but you will need to forge relationships with these individuals and institutions to secure funding.
 Following our steps above on how to gain experience and come off as an expert is a huge advantage.